GiGurra/kfwd/README.md

 # kfwd
 Poor man's VPN (tcp port forwardning only) into a kubernetes cluster / kubectl port-forward on steroids.
-For something more complete, see https://www.telepresence.io/.
+For something more advanced, see https://www.telepresence.io/.

 * spins up a haproxy-pod in the current namespace (using `kubectl run ...`)
 * spins up a local docker port-forwarder to the haproxy-pod (1-n `kubectl port-forward` per container/service port)